goharzumanyan/dinno_ui_library/README.md

 To trigger a release:

     1. Commit your changes using the conventional commit format.
-    2. Open a pull request and merge it into the `master` branch with the appropriate commit message.
+    2. Open a pull request and merge it into the `main` branch with the appropriate commit message.

 Semantic Release will handle the rest, including publishing to npm and creating a GitHub release.